Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/09-ddc_chain/README.md

 ### Handling State Variables to Enable x86sim

-Move the state variables instantiation from ``kernel::run`` to class member or use ``thread_local``, as shown below.
-More information can be found in the in Memory Model section of the AI Engine Tools and Flows User Guide [(UG1076)](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/Memory-Model).
+Move the state variables instantiation from ``kernel::run`` to class member or use ``thread_local``, as shown in the following figure.
+For more information, refer to the Memory Model section of the AI Engine Tools and Flows User Guide [(UG1076)](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/Memory-Model).

 ![figure11](images/handling_state_variables_x86sim.png)

 ### Updating Older Pragmas

 Update `chess_alignof` to `alignas`.
-This is highlighted in the previous figure.
+The previous figure highlights this change.

 ### Supporting x86 Compilation and Simulation

-x86 compilation and functionally correct simulation is enabled using the following actions:
+The following actions enable x86 compilation and functionally correct simulation:

 - Modifying the Makefile to include target=x86sim capability.